kopecon/SFMLGame/README.md

 - Comments are kept minimal to encourage **self-explanatory code**
 - Refactoring is frequent and expected
 - Commit history reflects experimentation rather than a polished workflow
-- **ChatGPT was used strictly as a feedback and discussion tool**, never for direct code generation
+- **AI was used strictly as a feedback and discussion tool**, never for direct code generation

 ---